 - 3.9 Using data and intelligence to inform services as we currently have no central data store or reporting system in place, extracting data and intelligence from our systems is time consuming across the organisation and often, hard to access.
 Each service area where a system is used, has its own methods of extracting data and intelligence, which is often stored in multiple places and in a range of formats.
-This makes it difficult for us to bring together different data sources from different services to help us identify customer trends and improved customer journeys. - 3.10 Using data and intelligence to understand our performance understanding and reporting on our performance as a council at present, is largely amanual process.
-Due to the challenges set out above, understanding our performance, which should be something we are able to do all the time, is often time counting and difficult and draws on staff resources just to gather does.
-This of resource that could be better used to analyse the data and provide insign to be improve services for customers.
-Our longer-term ambition is to enable terformation to be accessed automatically (both internally and potentially externally) and made available at touch of a button. - 3.11 Skills and resources at present, whilst we have staff excess the organisation who are responsible for producing data all some analysis, we do not have dedicated staff with the right skills with can provide degree levels of insight and analysis. - 3.12 As prioritised by Members in the politory Plan 2022-24, work has been underway, working in partnership with a sultar s, to expore the opportunities that business intelligence and data could bring to the granisation.
-This exploratory work has been to date, funded to ough the Covid budget.
-This work has included delivering a 'pilot' project based to our teleph my system and utilising an analysis and visualisation tool can be resolved to each 'PowerBl'.
-PowerBl allows the organisation to visualise the data to how meet different data sets and bring the data to life.
-The purpose of the pilot was to explore whether we were able to bring our data into a single Norage, print transform and visualise data using an in-house solution and a view to be resources and costs to deliver a service for business into the property of that been successful and has given us: - A ceater inderstanding of customer contact e.g. successful calls, candonment rates, wait times, average call times, call types.
-This will low us to be able to manage our service resource more effectively.
-The ability to identify trends in our customer contact behaviour e.g. peak call times, by day or by hour.
+This makes it difficult for us to bring together different data sources from different services to help us identify customer trends and improved customer journeys. - 3.10 Using data and intelligence to understand our performance understanding and reporting on our performance as a council at present, is largely a manual process.
+Due to the challenges set out above, understanding our performance, which should be something we are able to do all the time, is often time consuming and difficult and draws on staff resources just to gather data.
+This is resource that could be better used to analyse the data and provide insight to help improve services for customers.
+Our longer-term ambition is to enable performance information to be accessed automatically (both internally and potentially externally) and made available at touch of a button. - 3.11 Skills and resources at present, whilst we have staff across the organisation who are responsible for producing data and some analysis, we do not have dedicated staff with the right skills who can provide deeper levels of insight and analysis. - 3.12 As prioritised by Members in the Delivery Plan 2022-24, work has been underway, working in partnership with consultants, to explore the opportunities that business intelligence and data could bring to the organisation.
+This exploratory work has been to date, funded through the Covid budget.
+This work has included delivering a 'pilot' project based on our telephony system and utilising an analysis and visualisation tool from Microsoft called 'PowerBI'.
+PowerBI allows the organisation to visualise the data we hold, connect different data sets and bring the data to life.
+The purpose of the pilot was to explore whether we were able to bring our data into a single storage point, transform and visualise data using an in-house solution and a view to the resources and costs to deliver a service for business intelligence.
+This pilot has been successful and has given us: - A greater understanding of customer contact e.g. successful calls, abandonment rates, wait times, average call times, call types.
+This will allow us to be able to manage our service resource more effectively. - The ability to identify trends in our customer contact behaviour e.g. peak call times, by day or by hour.
 This will allow us to make sure we have the right resource at the right time for our customers. - The ability to predict future customer behaviour to anticipate changing demand on services. - The ability to focus on the analysis by providing the data automatically, it has enabled services to focus resource and effort on insight and analysis, to improve services and better manage resource. - 3.13 Alongside the above pilot on telephony, we also conducted some initial work looking at housing and homelessness data.
-Even at an early stage, this provided
+Even at an early stage, this provided insights which we would not have identified in a normal course of events (e.g., it allowed us to visualise those on the housing list by geographic location and their most recent application date).

-- insights which we would not have identified in a normal course of events (e.g., it allowed us to visualise those on the housing list by geographic location and their most recent application date). - 3.14 The pilot as set out above provided the assurance, knowledge and evidence that the proposed model for business intelligence is the right approach for the Countries moving forward.
+3.14 The pilot as set out above provided the assurance, knowledge and evidence that the proposed model for business intelligence is the right approach for the Council moving forward.